From Inpainting to Editing: Unlocking Robust Mask-Free Visual Dubbing via Generative Bootstrapping: Details of Timestep-Adaptive Multi-Phase Learning

 During inference, we use the predicted velocity $\hat{\vv}$ instead of the true $\vv$, yielding:

 Alternatively, we can express this as:

 which shows the reconstruction error depends on the velocity prediction error scaled by $t$.

-However, when $t$ approaches 1, the velocity prediction error $(\vv - \hat{\vv})$ can be amplified, leading to poor reconstructions that result in inaccurate lip sync loss and identity loss computations.
-To address this, we introduce a timestep constraint:
+However, when the timestep $t$ approaches 1 (high noise levels), the velocity prediction error $(\vv - \hat{\vv})$ tends to be amplified when multiplied directly by $t$.
+This leads to distorted reconstructions $\hat{\vx}_0$ that result in inaccurate and unstable gradients for lip-sync and identity losses.